Click on each question below for tips from our experts.

 A: Yes, you can represent yourself when dealing with the IRS – but this isn’t a good idea.

 IRS agents are specially trained in tax law and they deal with tax problems every day.
 On the other hand, you are not specially trained in tax law and you don’t deal with IRS tax problems every day.
 So, if you represent yourself, the IRS will have a clear advantage.
-To level the playing field, you truly need someone on your side who is knowledgeable in tax law and specially trained to be effective in negotiations with the IRS.
+To level the playing field, you truly need someone on your side for IRS representation who is knowledgeable in tax law and specially trained to be effective in negotiations with the IRS.
 Remember, the IRS Agent is representing the Government – not you.
 Most IRS Agents will take advantage of you if they sense that you don’t understand the rules.
 If you have an IRS tax problem, please contact us for assistance.
 We want to help you with your IRS tax problem and get you great results.

 I have some foreign bank accounts that I have failed to disclose to the IRS.
 What should I do?